Skip to content

 Registering a death

-A death needs to be registered within five days, however, there may be a delay (only a few days) in the issuing of the medical certificate of cause of death if your relative's GP has not seen the patient recently.
+Registering a deathA death needs to be registered within five days, however, there may sometimes be a delay (only a few days) in the issuing of the medical certificate.

-The GP may ask for agreement from the coroner of cause of death and that the death is natural and expected.
+The doctor may ask for agreement from the coroner of cause of death and that the death is natural and expected.
 This does not mean that a post mortem or inquest is required.
 Once the GP has had the confirmation the medical certificate can be completed and you can register the death.

 Arranging a funeral